Zainskl/sensor_data_recorder/README.md

 ros2 run sensor_data_publisher fake_sensor.py
 ```

+Run for specific time
+Press CTRL+C to send Interrupt Signal

+Data Bag file should be saved in ~/sensor_logs folder

+To view the file, we can use foxglove web app or PlotJuggler

 # Note
 * SDR is Sensor Data Recording Package
 * Sensor_Data_Publisher is used for producing mock sensor data to test the data recording package.

+# Further ToDos

+- Add Auto Start System Daemon Configuration file
+- Add Graceful Shutdown Signal Propagation method
+- Add Custom Yaml File for Easy Configurations.
+- Add pytest unit testing feature

+- Use Real Sensor Data may be from Android OS